11 Common JAMB 2026 Mistakes and How to Avoid Them

 Tip:

-- Sit beside the café operator during registration.
+• Sit beside the café operator when filling out your form.

-- Bring your birth certificate and O’Level results to confirm details.
+• Bring your birth certificate and O-Level results to verify all details.

 Choosing the Wrong Subject Combination

-- Picking Commerce instead of Literature for Law.
+• Picking Commerce instead of Literature in English for Law.

 Tip: